dotnet/docfx/docs/designs/loc.md

 ```

 ### Static rendering

+> Static rendering is not considered carefully, it's not in our discussion scope rigt now.

 For static rendering site, localization content are more like parts of whole site, all fallback need to be supported during build.